Human–canine bond: Types of relationships

-Today dogs are mostly kept as household pets although there still remains a sizeable population of working dogs worldwide.
-Working dogs today perform a wider variety of jobs than ever before in history, working in fields such as explosive detection, therapy, and invasive species detection.
+Today, dogs are mostly kept as household pets, although there still remains a sizeable population of working dogs worldwide.
+Working dogs today perform a wider variety of jobs than ever before in history, working in fields such as drug and explosive detection, therapy, hunting, and invasive species detection.
 Dogs are used for service due to their highly developed sense of smell.
 Research shows they can smell human emotions.
 A strong canine-human bond is formed between the dog and the handler while performing jobs together; a strong bond is required to safely and quickly perform their jobs.
 Many of the people who work with a canine partner will also live with them, which facilitates a strong bond between both partners.
 Many military dogs have also been adopted by their former handlers once they have been retired.
 Canine-human jobs span fields including hunting, herding, military, medical, and search.

 Pets

 In the Western world, dogs are most commonly found as household pets.
 The overwhelming majority of American dog owners report that they feel as if their dog is a member of their family.
 Many Western owners allow their dogs to sleep in their beds with them and report lessened anxiety.
 Almost universally positive outcomes are reported among those who keep dogs as pets.
 The human-canine bond is strengthened, or diminished, depending on the quantity and quality of the time spent with the canine and through activities such as routine walking, feeding, grooming, and play.

 In Muslim cultures the dog is regarded as unclean, and keeping a dog as a pet is generally seen as impure.